-Radiopharmaceuticals are controlled by the U.S. Nuclear Regulatory Commission (NRC) or NRC-contracted agreement state agency because they contain radioactive material.
-In addition, they fall under the control of the U.S. Food and Drug Administration (FDA) because they are prescription drugs.
+Because they contain radioactive materials, radiopharmaceuticals fall under the control of the U.S. Nuclear Regulatory Commission (NRC) or NRC-contracted agreement state agency.
+Also, because they are prescription drugs, radiopharmaceuticals fall under the control of the U.S. Food and Drug Administration (FDA).

-The purpose of the chapter is to provide uniform minimum standards for the preparation, compounding, dispensing, and repackaging of sterile and non-sterile radiopharmaceuticals for humans and animals that occur as part of state-licensed activities (e.g., the practice of pharmacy and the practice of medicine).
-The chapter describes facilities and engineering controls, personnel training and qualifications, and procedural standards for processing radiopharmaceuticals in nuclear pharmacies, nuclear medicine areas in hospitals and clinics, and other healthcare settings that utilize radiopharmaceuticals.
-For sterile radiopharmaceuticals, these standards balance aseptic handling practices with radiation protection practices to describe appropriate strategies to maintain patient safety while also ensuring the safety of individuals performing these activities.
+The purpose of <825> is to provide uniform minimum standards for the preparation, compounding, dispensing, and repackaging of sterile and non-sterile radiopharmaceuticals for humans and animals that occur as part of state-licensed activities (e.g., the practices of pharmacy and medicine). <825> describes facilities and engineering controls, personnel training and qualifications, and procedural standards for processing radiopharmaceuticals in nuclear pharmacies, nuclear medicine areas in hospitals and clinics, and other healthcare settings that utilize radiopharmaceuticals.
+For sterile radiopharmaceuticals, these standards balance aseptic handling practices with radiation protection practices to describe appropriate strategies that provide assurance of maintaining patient safety while also ensuring the safety of individuals performing these activities.

-The chapter was developed in response to public comments associated with the 2015 proposed revision of <797>, a white paper published in 2016 by the Society of Nuclear Medicine and Molecular Imaging, and a 2017 Stakeholder Workshop held by USP.
-All emphasized the unique characteristics of radiopharmaceuticals that make compliance with <797> difficult or impossible.
+<825> was developed in response to public comments associated with the 2015 proposed revision of <797>, a white paper in 2016 by the Society of Nuclear Medicine and Molecular Imaging, and a 2017 Stakeholders Workshop held by USP, all of which emphasized the unique characteristics of radiopharmaceuticals which make compliance with <797> difficult or impossible.

-This chapter was developed by an Expert Panel composed of members from the USP Chemical Medicines 4 Expert Committee (which oversees radioactive drugs), the USP Compounding Expert Committee, FDA and Health Canada, and practicing nuclear pharmacists.
+<825> was developed by an Expert Panel composed of members from the USP Chemical Medicines 4 Expert Committee (which oversees radioactive drugs), the USP Compounding Expert Committee, FDA, Health Canada, nuclear pharmacists and a nuclear medicine technologist.

-The draft chapter was made available for public comment in July 2018.
+The draft of <825> was made available for public comment in July 2018.
 Public comments were received through November 2018.
-The final chapter addressing all the public comments is scheduled for release June 1, 2019 with an official date of December 1, 2019.
+The final version addressing all the public comments was released June 1, 2019, with an official date of December 1, 2020.

-The chapter applies to all individuals who prepare, compound, dispense, or repackage radiopharmaceuticals.
-These individuals consist of authorized nuclear pharmacists (ANPs), and authorized user (AU) physicians, as well as individuals working under their supervision.
-This includes, but is not limited to, student pharmacists, nuclear pharmacy technicians, nuclear medicine technologists and students, and physician residents and trainees.
+<825> applies to all individuals who prepare, compound, dispense or repackage radiopharmaceuticals.
+Applicable individuals consist of authorized nuclear pharmacists (ANPs), and authorized user (AU) physicians, as well as individuals working under their supervision.
+This includes, but not limited to, student pharmacists, nuclear pharmacy technicians, nuclear medicine technologists and students and physician residents and trainees.

-Generally, requirements in a General Chapter are conveyed by use of the terms "must" or "shall".
+Generally, requirements in a General Chapter are conveyed by use of the term “must.”
 Recommendations are conveyed by use of the terms “should” and “may”.

 The USP “official date” indicates the date by which affected users are expected to meet the requirements of a particular standard.
-Ensuring compliance with the requirements of these standards is the responsibility of regulators such as the FDA, states, and other government authorities.
+Ensuring compliance with the requirements of these standards is the responsibility of regulators such as the FDA, states, other government authorities, and accreditation/credentialing organizations.
 USP has no role in enforcement.